 We specialise in training people who are, or who wish to become, a registered Dental Nurse.
-As part of this we provide:
+Based within King’s College Hospital NHS Foundation Trust which is one of the UK’s largest and busiest teaching hospitals.

 - training to equip people to qualify as a Dental Nurse